 We’ve all been there.
-It usually starts online by adjusting the price slider up just a little bit (and a bit more), just to have a look what’s out there!
-Next, we manage to convince the agent to show us the property.
+It usually starts online by adjusting the price slider up just a little bit (and a bit more), just to have a look what’s out there! next, we manage to convince the agent to show us.
 And even he’s worked out you’re in love!

 Over the next few days and weeks, you start dreaming about how great your life would be if you lived in that property.
 You even bookmark the property and keep coming back to it.

 However, there’s the small issue of money.
 It’s simply unaffordable for you to purchase the home.
-While we, of course, understand this and offer our sympathies, it’s an easy house buying mistake to avoid.
+While we, of course, understand this predicament and offer our sympathies, it’s one of the most common house buying mistakes to avoid.

-Unless you are looking at custom homes, it’s likely that for any home that ticks your boxes, there are quite a few others that are nearly identical to it.
+Unless you are a high-end buyer looking at custom homes, chances are that for any home you find that you like, there are quite a few others that are nearly identical to it.
 Even if the interior needs some slight changes or the garden require a bit of work.

-The good news is that Zoopla saves tons of information on all the properties that are added to its portal.
-And so, in most cases, you can easily look up when properties hit the market and if they sold or not.
+Zoopla saves as much information as it can on all properties that are added to its portal.
+And so, in most cases, you can easily look up the sold data.
 Simply type the streets that you’re interested in and look for purple “H” to the right of the photo.

-When you’ve been looking for a while but you’re not seeing anything you like, it’s easy to get desperate and purchase anything.
-This mistake is the biggest among first-time buyers.
+When you’ve been looking on the market for a while but you’re not seeing anything you like, it’s easy to get desperate.
+And this is one of the key mistakes first time home buyers make.

 It’s also worth considering if you’re desperate to move then you might overlook major issues, which could cost a small fortune to put right.
 Or you could even be paying more than the property is worth because the agent senses you’re looking to move quickly.

 You might be tempted to ignore minor flaws or major problems with the house.
-However, costs can quickly escalate and your dream home becomes a nightmare.
+However, costs can quickly escalate and you can find your dream home become a nightmare.